 Security Risk

-AI can execute arbitrary commands on your host machine, including destructive ones like rm -rf or git push --force.
+AI agents can execute arbitrary commands on your host machine, including destructive ones like rm -rf or git push --force.

 Security Risk

-AI can execute arbitrary commands on your host machine, including destructive ones like rm -rf or git push --force.
+AI agents can execute arbitrary commands on your host machine, including destructive ones like rm -rf or git push --force.

 Configuration Drift